 Are They Functional in Indian Kitchens?

+Absolutely.
 In Indian homes, where kitchens are often high-use zones with frequent cooking and cleaning, waterfall counters offer both beauty and function.
 They’re resistant to heat (especially when made of quartz or granite), they’re easy to wipe down, and they hold up well against masala spills and oil splashes.
+However, choosing the right material is crucial.
+Granite or quartz is often preferred in Indian kitchens due to its strength and low maintenance.Pairing with Modular Kitchen Designs

 Waterfall counters seamlessly integrate into modular kitchens.
 Whether it’s an L-shaped kitchen with an attached island, or a galley layout with a compact breakfast counter, this feature brings a high-end feel without taking up additional space.
+Here are a few modular combinations that work well:- L-shaped kitchen + island with waterfall edge

 - Straight-line kitchen with breakfast bar extension